 NPS staff presented the outcome and their recommendation to the Yosemite National Park management team.
 The management team requested some additional information on mitigation measures integral to the Henness Ridge alternative, and directed staff to follow up by meeting to resolve details.
 The management team agreed upon Alternative 3, Henness Ridge Campus, as the NPS- preferred alternative.
-The YI board members were then invited back and briefed on the decision.
 Follow- up meetings were held by staff to select the best option for a water system for Henness Ridge, and to work out details of mitigations and restoration at Crane Flat.